-Every year the Dutch Relief Alliance presents an overview of the humanitarian work we delivered.
-The reports give brief descriptions of the context, interventions, highlights and lessons learnt of our joint responses.
-In addition, we report on the achievements of our Integrity Task Force, which was set up in response to the disturbing news about sexual misconduct by humanitarian staff.
-And we present relevant developments regarding our four strategic priorities: accountability, innovation, collaboration, and localisation.
+Every year, the Dutch Relief Alliance publishes a survey of our humanitarian activities in the preceding period.
+These reports offer concise descriptions of the context our joint responses, our interventions, highlights and lessons learned.
+We also report on the results achieved by our Integrity Task Force, which was set up in response to disturbing news about sexual misconduct by humanitarian staff.
+And we go into relevant developments within our four strategic priorities: accountability, innovation, collaboration and localisation.

 In 2020, the Dutch Relief Alliance responded directly to the COVID-19 crisis.
 Interventions included the reinforcement of hygiene measures, training of health staff, and provision of medical equipment.
 At the same time, we assisted the most vulnerable people with food aid and cash transfers.
 In total we reached almost 5,4 million people with humanitarian assistance in 14 countries.